atomisthq/docs/docs/quick-starts/rug-typescript.md

 Walking through this editor the contents are:

 -   Importing the TypeScript types for working with Rug.
--   Describing a single, mandatory parameter `description` to this editor.
+-   Declaring a single, mandatory parameter `description` to this editor.
 -   Tagging and exporting a `ProjectEditor` implementation that contains the `edit` function implementation for the project-editing logic.

 You should now be able to execute `rug test` from your project's root directory and get a similar output to the following: